 There is no question that your children can benefit quite a bit when you involve them in your financial affairs.
-But what about the costs?
+But what about the downsides?
 If you are currently struggling financially, your kids might worry if you tell them too much.
 And if you are doing well, your kids might not learn the valuable lessons above.
 Where is the balance?

 First, your budget gives your children a frame of reference for spending.
 They see what you spend every month to keep them in school, keep food on the table, a roof over their heads and clothes on their backs.
 Because they know what these things cost, they won’t pressure you to spend in other areas that aren’t necessary.
 That’s because they have a sense of proportion.

 In our case, this proportionality spills over to their professional choices as well.
-While neither of my college-age kids are solely focused on finances, they have chosen career paths that will enable them to make a living.
+While neither of my eldest kids are solely focused on finances, they have chosen career paths that will enable them to make a living.
 Me likey.

 As far as the concern about children worrying about money prematurely, I have some news for you.
 If things are tough at home the kids know it and feel it.
 If anything, you’ll do them a huge favor if you simply tell the truth and put everything in perspective.
 Believe me; the “truth” they make up about your financial situation when things are tough is far worse than the reality of it.